 - Expert thoracic surgeons for diagnostic procedures requiring surgery

 - Lab reports read by a pulmonologist and a pathologist dedicated to lung diseases

 - Pulmonary function lab considered one of the best in the state

 We are committed to keeping your primary care physician in the loop regarding your treatment.
 Better communication with your doctor means that if you have a respiratory emergency, you can be seen by your doctor — close to home.
 Because we work with your doctor to plan your ongoing treatment, you continue to see your doctor for your basic medical needs, with follow-up visits to our clinic on a regular basis.

 In addition, if you should need a lung transplant, you do not have to be transferred to another medical center.
 UChicago Medicine has one of the region's premier lung transplant programs.

 We're also involved in breakthrough research.
-The same UChicago Medicine ILD experts you see in the clinic are also conducting research to help find better treatment options.
+The same UChicago Medicine interstitial lung disease physicians you see in the clinic are also conducting ILD research to help find better treatment options.